meri25/MS-70-483-Training/README.md

 | If you cast an instance of Class1 in INewInstance, an exception will be thrown. |     | X  |
 | Class2 uses an implicit implementation of INewInstance.                         |     | X  |

+Explanation:
+Class2 uses an implicit implementation of INewInstance.
+→明示的に　`INewInterface.Method1()` と定義しているので、この命題は偽。

+# Question.8

+You have the following class.
+(Line numbers are included for reference only.)
+You need to complete the doOperation method to meet the following requirements:
+• If AddNumb is passed as the operationName parameter, the AddNumb function is called.
+• If SubNumb is passed as the operationName parameter, the SubNumb function is called.
+Which code should you insert at line 16?
+Develop the solution by selecting and arranging the required code blocks in the correct order.
+You may not need all of the code blocks.